RedBearLab/Blend/README.md

 Blend
 =====

 The Blend (Arduino form factor) and the Blend Micro are two Arduino compatible development boards with BLE support (Atmega32u4 + nRF8001).
+The Blend is actually a 'BLE + Leonardo' board ([Leonardo](https://www.arduino.cc/en/Main/ArduinoBoardLeonardo) is an Arduino board).

 This add-on boared support package is to add support to the Arduino IDE for these boards.